iamdevonbutler/mongorules/README.md

 ### 'trim' and 'lowercase' properties
 The 'trim' and 'lowercase' properties accept a Boolean and can only be set on Strings.

+**For arrays:**
+For an array of values & an array of arrays of values: each value, if of type `string`, will be evaluated.

 ### The 'transform' property
 The custom transform handler accepts two parameters, the field value, and the field schema, and should return the manupliated value.
 The function is executed after the standard transformation properties.

-The values passed to the `transform` function for each data structure mimic the values passed to the `validation` function.
+The values passed to the `transform` function, for each data structure, mimic the values passed to the `validation` function.

-*Note: for arrays containing objects, the `transform` function can be set on each object property in addition to the field property.*
+*Note: to evaluate object properties nested in, the `transform` function can be set on each object property in addition to the parent array field.*

 ## Static methods
 @todo have `this` eql mongoproxy (this.users.find({}))